sktime/sktime/docs/source/api_reference/data_format.rst

 ------------
 Here, we provide a running example showing how your file will look like after performing each step in the instructions.

-The sample dataset that we will use for this is:
+The sample dataset that we will use for this is as shown (single instance of multidimensional regression data, with timestamps):

 .. code-block:: text
    :linenos: